-In 2023 we continued to implement due diligence, supply chain tracing, and supply chain management measures to ensure alignment with global standards for human rights due diligence, particularly with respect to ethnic and religious minorities from the Xinjiang Uyghur Autonomous Region.
-In this regard, we have developed and implemented a certification process to help ensure no suppliers on the United States Uyghur Forced Labor Prevention Act entity list are part of our supply chain and that our suppliers communicate these requirements to their next tier suppliers.
+We conduct due diligence, supply chain tracing, and implement supply chain management measures to ensure alignment with global standards for human rights due diligence, including with respect to ethnic and religious minorities from the Xinjiang Uyghur Autonomous Region.
+Our supply chain management measures include a certification process to help ensure no suppliers on the United States Uyghur Forced Labor Prevention Act entity list are part of our supply chain and that our suppliers communicate these requirements to their next tier suppliers.
 In anticipation of other forced labor related regulations, we are monitoring the legal and regulatory landscape and ensuring our due diligence processes and procedures take into account new guidance and best practices as they emerge.